Hakunofuji Tetsuya: Return to competition

 During the 2025 May tournament, Hakuōhō performed well during the first part of the tournament by winning seven consecutive matches, qualifying him among the leading wrestlers for the championship with yokozuna title-seeker Ōnosato.
 His winning streak came to an end on Day 8, however, when he conceded defeat to Meisei, now chasing the tournament leader in a group with Aonishiki and Wakatakakage.
 On the tenth day, he suffered a second defeat in his match against Daieishō, falling in his pursuit of the tournament leader.
 Hakuōhō ended the tournament with a run of six consecutive losses starting on Day 10, ending his tournament with a barely achieved kachi-koshi score.

 Following the final retirement of his former master Miyagino (the 69th yokozuna Hakuhō) in June 2025, Hakuōhō and the other members of the former Miyagino stable were instructed to remain under the tutelage of Isegahama stable.
 When questioned by the press, he refused to comment on his master's decision.

 On the eighth day of the July 2025 tournament in Nagoya, Hakuōhō notched his first career kinboshi by defeating yokozuna Ōnosato.
 In the next tournament, in September, he repeated the feat on the fourth day.
 Since he also achieved a positive score during that last tournament, he was awarded the Outstanding Performance prize, the first of his career.

 Hakuōhō kicked off the November 2025 tournament by defeating yokozuna Hōshōryū for his third career gold star.

+Beginning with the January 2026 tournament, Hakuōhō changed his name to Hakunofuji (伯乃富士).
+At the time of the rankings release he was one of nine wrestlers in Isegahama stable, and one of eight formerly associated with Miyagino stable, to change their names and adopt the suffix (富士, fuji) related to the of his current stable master, the former Terunofuji.
+During the first tournament under his new name, Hakunofuji defeated Ōnosato for his fourth kinboshi.
+This made him the third wrestler after Tosanoumi and Hokutofuji to collect at least one gold star in four straight tournaments.
+On Day 11 of the tournament, Hakunofuji appeared to collapse from his left knee in his loss against Aonishiki.
+He withdrew from the tournament two days later, with his medical certificate indicating a MTP ligament injury to his left big toe requiring about four weeks of treatment.
+The withdrawal left Hakunofuji with a losing record for the tournament.